 Property crimes include theft/larceny, burglary, and motor vehicle theft.

 Burglary is defined as the unlawful entry (or attempted unlawful entry) into a structure to commit a felony or theft.
 The term “burglary” can include both residential and commercial burglary.
 Approximately 80% of burglary occurrences are residential burglaries and 20% are commercial burglaries.
-It is likely that many of these incidents might have been prevented because in 2014 and 2015, nearly 60% of burglary occurrences did not involve forced entry, meaning that a door was unlocked, a window was left open, etc. Taking proper steps to secure one’s home or vehicle can significantly reduce the chances of becoming a victim of crime.
+It is likely that many of these incidents might have been prevented because in 2016, nearly 60% of burglary occurrences did not involve forced entry, meaning that a door was unlocked, a window was left open, etc. Taking proper steps to secure one’s home or vehicle can significantly reduce the chances of becoming a victim of crime.

 In virtually every community, larceny/theft represents the highest percentage of Part One crimes; in Manhattan Beach, it represents approximately 70%.
 Larceny is defined as the unlawful taking, carrying, leading, or riding away of property that belongs to someone else.